GPM Publication · Free Resource

 Sustainability in Practice is a practitioner’s guide for professionals who work inside real organizations with real constraints, and who need more than aspiration.
 It defines competent sustainability practice in plain terms: what must be assessed, what must be documented, what interventions require justification, and when a practitioner must push back, escalate, or walk away.

 The guide covers the full arc of practice — from impact assessment and materiality analysis through intervention design, implementation governance, performance measurement, and ethical accountability.
-It is grounded in the P5 framework for business practice and aligned with GRI disclosure standards.
+It is grounded in the P5 Standard for Business Practice and aligned with GRI disclosure standards.
 Every chapter is built around what practitioners must be able to do, not what organizations should eventually become.

 If you have spent time in sustainability roles watching well-resourced commitments dissolve into reporting cycles and maturity roadmaps, this guide was written for you.
 It does not offer escape routes through incremental progress narratives.
 It defines the minimum conditions for professional integrity and gives you the tools to hold that line.